LucaZampierin/OptML/README.md

 - The Denoising Problem is in the file
 - The file ?? contains the code necessary for plotting the curve
 - The combination of AdaBelief and Madgrad is done in the file
-- The folder Results contain the results data.
+- The folder results_data contains the data results.